paforme/predictiveanalytics/README.md

 # predictiveanalytics

-This the main resource repository for the book Predictive Analytics for the Modern Enterprise by Nooruddin Abbas Ali
+This is the main resource repository for the book
+# Predictive Analytics for the Modern Enterprise
+by Nooruddin Abbas Ali

-The resources is arranged in the order of the chapters
+The resources is arranged in the order of the chapters All code in this repository is licensed under the Apache 2.0 License